Uson: History

 Uson was created as a municipality through Executive Order No. 244 signed by President Elpidio Quirino on July 18, 1949.

+In November 1966, municipal councilor Jose Regular Sr. was killed trying to defend residents and mayor Luciano G. Capellan in the barrio Buenavista from a frenzied assailant with a bolo knife; the assailant, known only as "Bravante", was later killed by the townsfolk themselves.

 Geography

-The municipality is bounded by the municipality of Mobo on the north with the Balatucan river; on the east Uson is bounded by the Barangay Balocawe of the municipality of Dimasalang; on the south it is bounded by the Baldosa river and Palo Bandera of Cawayan; on the west the municipality is bounded by Milagros.
+Uson is bounded by the municipality of Mobo on the north with the Balatucan river; on the east Uson is bounded by the Barangay Balocawe of the municipality of Dimasalang; on the south it is bounded by the Baldosa river and Palo Bandera of Cawayan; on the west the municipality is bounded by Milagros.
+Uson is 38 km southeast of Masbate City and located on Uson Bay which has an approximate area of 15 km2.

 With and elevation of 604 m above sea level, Mount Uac is the highest point of the municipality.
 The mountain borders the three municipalities of Uson, Mobo and Milagros.

 Uson has several rivers, including Balucaw River, Buenavista River, Buracan River, Calpi River, Dap-dap River, Mongahay River, Pinangapugan (Quezon) River, and the Sawang River which all flow into Uson Bay.
 East of the poblacion a lake can be found, Lake Calero.